 Crawford Lake, Hilton Falls, Rattlesnake Point, Kelso (and Kelso Beach), Mount Nemo and Mountsberg are open to members and the public for hiking and biking by pre-reserved visits only.

-Most, if not all, of the trails are available, but indoor facilities such as washrooms and visitor centres, remain closed.
-Vault toilets are open but we ask that you plan ahead for limited access.
 There is reduced staffing at the parks, which means that programs and services, such as camping, boat rentals and the challenge course, are still on hold.
 Until these programs and services are available, park entrance fees will be reduced.

 Kelso Challenge Course and Boat Rentals are not open.
 The elevator is not operating.